 In selling your services or products on the web, you are certainly wise to elaborate on their benefits, in detail, in a compelling manner, with plenty of testimonials.
 If done properly, this often requires a fair bit of copy (text).

-If you offer several products or services, theoretically each of those can have their own detailed page, which the search engines can find and index separately.
+If you offer several products or services, theoretically each of those can have its own detailed page, which the search engines can find and index separately.
 This means there are many more ways that potential customers can find your site.
 It also might mean that Google will consider your site more “important” thus bumping up the site’s rankings.

 Here’s a practical example: